hyperledger/indy-node/design/txn_author_agreement.md

 /// Append TAA acceptance data to existing request.
 ///
-/// This function may calculate hash by itself or consume it as a parameter.
+/// This function may calculate digest by itself or consume it as a parameter.
-/// If all text, version and hash parameters are specified, libindy will check integerity of them.
+/// If all text, version and digest parameters are specified, libindy will check integerity of them.
 /// This function should be called before signing a request.
 ///
 /// #Params
 /// request_json - original request
 /// text and version - (optional) raw data about TAA from ledger.
 These parameters should be passed together.
-These parameters are required if hash parameter is ommited.
+These parameters are required if digest parameter is ommited.
-/// hash - (optional) hash on text and version.
+/// digest - (optional) hash on text and version.
 This parameter is required if text and version parameters are ommited.
 /// acc_mech_type - mechanism how user has accepted the TAA
 /// time_of_acceptance - UTC timestamp when user has accepted the TAA
 #[no_mangle]